Florida Sheriffs Youth Ranches Residential Care Program

 About

-The Florida Sheriffs Youth Ranches Residential Care Program includes recreation activities such as swimming, baseball, volleyball, canoeing, and arts and crafts.
-“Ranchers” live in homes with a married couple, referred to as a “mom and pop,” and follow daily schedules that include school, an on-campus job, chapel services, and these recreation activities.
+The Florida Sheriffs Youth Ranches Residential Care Program includes activities such as swimming, baseball, volleyball, canoeing, and arts and crafts.
+Residential campuses follow a daily schedule that includes school, an on-campus job, chapel services, and recreation activities.
+“Ranchers” live in homes with a married couple, a “mom and pop,” who are devoted to encouraging the youth in their cottages.

 • Ages: 3–18 years old